jrozac/NetAopEssentials/README.md

-# NetCoreAopEssentials
+# NetAopEssentials
-Net core AOP support.
+Net AOP support.
 Support for generic AOP and caching of custom methods.

 ## Overview
 Services can be registered through aspect proxy (or multiple aspect proxies).